amiaopensource/av-python-carpentry/_episodes/08-movetranscode.md

 {: .language-python}

 That's a big chunk of Alice's task performed with a minimal amount of work.
-For the next part, we'll need to invoke some transcoding.
+For the next part, she'll need to do some transcoding.

 ## Using ffmpeg from Python